Ellaasthetic/Networking-Lab-VLAN-DHCP-ACL-Configuration/README.md

 # Networking-Lab: VLAN-DHCP-ACL-Configuration
 **Welcome to the Networking Lab Project to demonstrate VLAN, DHCP,and ACL Configuration**

+**To open this project lab: Download the .pkt file and open it using Cisco Packet Tracer.**
 ## Project Overview
 A comprehensive Packet Tracer project demonstrating core networking concepts, including:
 - VLANs (Virtual Land Area Networks)